Jmatop/Calipso_Install/README.md

 # Calipso

+**Calipso is a final project for 2n from ASIX at the Puig Castellar institute whose main function is to scan all the network traffic and show it in a graph and also tells you if you are being attacked and with what protocol you are being attacked.**

 **For the moment Calipso only run on Linux Desktop**

 For install Calipso you need first to clone the repository: